 Policy/Procedure Name: Safeguarding Policy

 Policy/Procedure Number: SS004

-Date of Approval: October 2017
+Date of Approval: 5 th February 2019

-Review Date: October 2018
+Review Date: 5 th February 2020

 Role Responsible: Assistant Principal, Progression

 Approved By: SLT

 Safeguarding Policy Statement

 Brooklands College holds as one of its highest priorities the health, safety and welfare of all children, young people and vulnerable adults involved in courses or activities which come under the responsibility of the College.
 The College has a statutory and moral duty to commit to practices that protect children, young people and vulnerable adults from abuse, neglect or significant harm.